Reproductions and Use

 To obtain reproductions, please complete and submit our Reproduction Request FormResearchers wishing to publish (internet and social media included), broadcast, perform, or exhibit materials held by Special Collections must complete a separate Publication Request Form (see below).

-Use
+Publishing and Use

 College of Charleston Libraries are committed to supporting research, teaching, scholarship, publication, and artistic production involving use of the Library’s Special Collections materials.
 To remove barriers to such uses, it is not necessary to seek the Library’s permission as the owner of the physical work to publish or otherwise use public domain materials from its collections.
 This applies whether your use is non-commercial or commercial.